 Disputes

-Occasionally disputes may arise that cannot be resolved through amiable discussion.
-Any unresolved disputes between the Payor and the Provider will be resolved as follows:
+Disputes that fall outside of section VII of this agreements that cannot be resolved through amiable discussion will be resolved as follows:

-The Payor’s EO and the Provider’s CEO/Executive Director will attempt to resolve the dispute through discussion with each other.
+The Payor’s designee and the Provider’s CEO/Executive Director or designee will attempt to resolve the dispute through discussion with each other.

-If the dispute remains unresolved, the Payor’s EO and the Provider’s CEO/Executive Director will bring the matter to the Payor’s Operations Committee no later than its next scheduled meeting, which will discuss the matter and render a decision within fifteen (15) calendar days of the meeting, or within agreed upon timeframe by involved parties.

-If the dispute continues to be unresolved to the satisfaction of the Payor and/or the Provider, both parties to the dispute will provide written descriptions of the issue in dispute and propose a solution to the Payor’s Governing Board within fifteen (15) calendar days or within agreed upon timeframe by involved parties.
-The Payor’s Governing Board will have thirty (30) calendar days or a mutually agreed upon timeframe to provide a written decision.
+If the dispute continues to be unresolved to the satisfaction of the Payor and/or the Provider, both parties to the dispute will provide written descriptions of the issue in dispute and propose a solution to the Payor’s CEO within 15 (fifteen) calendar days or within agreed upon timeframe by involved parties.
+The Payor’s CEO will have thirty (30) calendar days or a mutually agreed upon timeframe to provide a written decision.

 If the Payor and/or the Provider remain dissatisfied, mediation, arbitration or legal recourse as provided by law may be sought.